LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-live-chat.md

 ### Cause:

-* By default, the question type is rendered according to the OS preference and LiveEngage doesn’t contain an option to change the default view.
+* By default, the question type is rendered according to the OS preference and the Conversational Cloud doesn’t contain an option to change the default view.
 * The reason the view is different on emulators than on actual devices is that emulators simulate the OS only and not the device hardware (or potential impacts/faults of the hardware on the OS).

 ### Solution: